anla11/adaptive_cf_recsys/README.md

-# Adaptive Collaborative Filtering for Recommender Systems
+# Adaptive Collaborative Filtering for Recommender Systems (ACF)

 Implementation of my publish [Adaptive Collaborative Filtering for Recommender Systems](https://doi.org/10.1007/978-3-030-23182-8_9), a graph-based recommending model for large scale systems and dealing with multiple evaluation metrics.

-## 1. AWC and matrix computing
+## 1. Matrix computing for AWC

 The recommending formula of ACF is AWC (Adaptive Weighted Conduction).
+It balances multiple evaluation metrics at the same time.
 Although this is graph-based model, AWC can be represented as matrix multiplication.
 Checkout the folder [awc_matrix_computing](/awc_matrix_computing).

 Prequitesite: numpy, pandas